 |Duodenal ulcers||15 mg||Once daily for 8 weeks for short-term treatment Once daily for maintenance of healed ulcer|

 |Eradication of H. pylori bacteria – Triple therapy||30 mg (Prevacid) 1 gram (Amoxicillin) 500 mg (Clarithromycin)||Twice daily for 10 to 14 days|

 |Benign gastric ulcer||30 mg||Once daily for up to 8 weeks for short-term treatment|

-|NSAID-associated gastric ulcer||30 mg 15 mg||Once daily for 8 weeks for healing Once daily for up to 12 weeks for risk reduction|
+|NSAID-associated gastric ulcer||30 mg or 15 mg||Once daily for 8 weeks for healing Once daily for up to 12 weeks for risk reduction|

-|GERD (gastroesophageal reflux disease)||15 mg 30 mg||Once a day for up to 8 weeks for short-term treatment of symptomatic GERD Once a day for up to 8 weeks for short-term treatment of erosive esophagitis (EE)|
+|GERD (gastroesophageal reflux disease)||15 mg or 30 mg||Once a day for up to 8 weeks for short-term treatment of symptomatic GERD Once a day for up to 8 weeks for short-term treatment of erosive esophagitis (EE)|

 |Maintenance of healing of erosive esophagitis (EE)||15 mg||Once a day (controlled studies did not go beyond 12 weeks of treatment)|